ddeutils/jett/README.md

 | Daft    |   ✅    | Daft for Python distributed workload                  |
 | DBT     |   ❌    | DBT for SQL workload                                  |
 | GX      |   ❌    | Great Expectation for data quality                    |

+> [!WARNING]
+> This project will focus on the Arrow engine first because it is the base lib
+> for most DataFrame libs.

 > [!NOTE]
 > **Version Tracking**: